Fomiller/Go-Coverletter-CLI/README.md

 - [ ] Allow for setting document type on download.
 - [ ] Add descriptions to all commands
 - [ ] Remove unnecessary commands
+- [ ] Parse command refactor
+- [ ] list command refactor
+- [ ] Add screenshots and gifs
+- [ ] Add example template for users, that works with example sheet.
 - [ ] create a list all files cmd that where you can select a file then are prompted with another select list of what you would like to do with the file.
 - [ ] support being able to use multiple sheets inside a spreadsheet
 - [x] Create interactive mode for createfromsheet cmd.